matyeu/stream-master/README.md

 | ------------- | ------------------------------------ | --------------------------- | --------------------- | ------ |
 | ping          | Ping the bot.                        | none                        | none                  | 10secs |

+## A powerful Dashboard

+STREAM MASTER has its own dashboard which also offers many features!
+The dashboard runs with Express and EJS!

+*Coming soon... 👀*

 ## Configuration